heruihr/rallytrack/README.md

 # RallyTrack
-Our dataset can be download here:
+Our dataset website is building.
+Please contact our manager heruihr@buaa.edu.cn and we will provide our dataset.

 3 .zip files are included. rallytrack.zip only contains volleyball videos. basketball.zip and soccer.zip extend rallytrack on other sports.